 Welcome to Year 3!

 In Year 3 we promote a love and responsibility for learning.
 We have found Learning Lanyards to be an effective strategy to communicate children's next steps.
-Learning lanyards consist of individualised targets for every single child so they can progress on their own learning journey.
-Ensuring every child feels a sense of achievement.
+Learning lanyards consist of individualised targets for every single child so they can progress on their own learning journey, ensuring every child feels a sense of achievement.
 Children are encouraged to practise their target independently through the learning day and apply in any of their learning opportunities.
-Once a child has shown they have mastered their target independently three times their achievement is celebrated in class and a new target allocated.
+Once a child has shown they have mastered their target independently their achievement is celebrated in class and a new target allocated.
 Each completed lanyard card is kept in their Learning Journey or Maths book.
 The Learning Lanyards will be available to see and discuss at parents evening.
-Ask your child about their target and speak to a member of the team if you have any questions!
+Your child will be allocated their first lanyard target over the first two weeks of their time in Year 3.
+Ask your child about their target and email their teacher if you have any questions!

 Our cookies ensure you get the best experience on our website.

 Please make your choice!